Koren AV Center Policies

 - Loan Periods

 - Equipment Reservations

-A valid UB Card is required to borrow materials from the Koren AV Center.
+A valid UB Card is required to borrow materials from our multimedia collection.
 Alumni and non-UB borrowers who are not actively affiliated with the University may contact the Law Library's Circulation Department at 716-645-6765.